Thomson Park - 601 South Limestone Street

 West End Park is located on Littlejohn Street.
 This park has a small child’s play ground.
 What this park lacks in size it makes up in fun.

-For a real challenge, test your skills at the city’s skateboard park.
-This park is located on Oliver Street.
+The skateboard park provides a challenging test of skills.
 The park has half pipes, grinding rails, numerous ramps and obstacles for every level of skill.

-Located on Limestone Street between the city administration building and fire department, this park has beautiful landscaping, benches, and a tranquil water feature.
+Located between the city administration building and fire department, this park has beautiful landscaping, benches, and a tranquil water feature.
 Enjoy this park as a wedding backdrop, or just sit and listen to the soothing flow of the water fountain located in the center of this park.

 John Q. Little Park was built in honor of former mayor and long time council member John Q. Little.
 Designed for its passive features this park has benches, a spectacular water feature and beautiful landscaping.
 Enjoy this park for weddings or just relaxation.